Energinet-DataHub/ARCHIVED-geh-market-roles/docs/business-processes/change-of-supplier.md

 ## Process overview

-A supplier can, if he has consent from a customer, request a change of supplier on a metering point (MP).
-This requires knowing either the social security number or the VAT number of the customer currently on the metering point.
+A energy supplier can, if he has consent from a consumer, request a change of energy supplier on a metering point (MP).
+This requires knowing either the social security number or the VAT number of the consumer currently on the metering point.

-Upon receival relevant [validation rules](..\validations\change-of-supplier-validations.md) are performed.
-If successful, the energy supplier is registered as the future supplier on the MP.
+Upon receival, relevant [validation rules](..\validations\change-of-supplier-validations.md) are checked.
+If successful, the energy supplier is registered as the future energy supplier on the MP.

 This is done according to configurable parameters delimiting legal time frames for the process according to local laws.

 ![design](..\images\CoS_Sequence_Diagram.PNG)

-Before the start date of the new supplier it is possible for the future supplier to send a cancellation cancelling the request.
+Before the start date of the new energy supplier it is possible for the future energy supplier to send a cancellation cancelling the request.
-When a request is cancelled the request is marked as cancelled and the requesting energy supplier is removed as a future supplier.
+When a request is cancelled the request is marked as cancelled and the requesting energy supplier is removed as a future energy supplier.

 ![design](..\images\Cancellation_Of_CoS_Sequence_Diagram.PNG)